yitzchak/common-lisp-jupyter/Readme.md

 In [2]:
 ```

+By default, Fishbowl assumes SBCL as the default lisp implementation.
+Using CCL instead requires
+the following command line:

+    python3 ./run-fishbowl.py  --lisp=ccl

+**Note**: Fishbowl seems to work better with CCL on MacOS  (but on Linux everything's fine with SBCL).

 ## Notebooks ##

 The real interest of Fishbowl is its use conjointly
  with the IPython notebook frontend.
 For a try, type:

     python3 ./run-fishbowl.py notebook

+(for SBCL)

+or

+    python3 ./run-fishbowl.py notebook  --lisp=ccl

+(for CCL)

 The file `AboutFishbowl.ipynb` is an example of a Lisp-based notebook.